opencog/learn/README.md

          `en` files.
 The other language files can be ignored (and can be deleted).

+* **3.1)** `cd` to that directory.
+The instructins below are relative to the files there.

 * **4)* Start the OpenCog server.
 Later on, the batch processing instructions (below) indicate how to automate this.
 However, for the practice run, it is better to do all this by hand.

          First, review the contents of `config/opencog-pairs-en.conf`.
-         This
-	simply declares the prompts that the cogserver will use; most importantly, it declares the port number for the cogserver.
+         This simply declares the prompts that the cogserver will use;
+         most importantly, it declares the port number for the cogserver.
          It's currently coded to be 17005.

          Edit the `pair-count-en.scm` and hard-code your database credentials into it.
 This saves you the trouble of having to remember them, and to type them in by hand.

          Finally, start the cogserver by
 ```
   guile -l pair-count-en.scm
 ```

-5) Verify that the pair-counting pipeline works.
+* **5)** Verify that the pair-counting pipeline works.
 In a second terminal, try this:
 ```
    rlwrap telnet localhost 17005
    opencog-en> (observe-text "this is a test")
 ```
          The port number 17005 was from the above-mentioned config file.

          Better yet:
 ```
    echo -e "(observe-text \"this is a another test\")" |nc localhost 17005
    echo -e "(observe-text \"Bernstein () (1876\")" |nc localhost 17005
    echo -e "(observe-text \"Lietuvos žydų kilmės žurnalistas\")" |nc localhost 17005
 ```

-   This should result in activity in the cogserver and on the database: the "observe text" scheme code sends the text for parsing, counts the returned word-pairs, and stores them in the database.
+         This should result in activity in the cogserver and on the
+         database: the `observe text` scheme code sends the text for parsing, counts the returned word-pairs, and stores them in the database.

          If you are truly curious, type in `(sql-stats)` in the guile shell.
 This will print some very technical stats about the Atomspace SQL database backend.

-6) Verify that the above resulted in data sent to the SQL database.
+* **6)** Verify that the above resulted in data sent to the SQL database.
          Log into the database, and check:
 ```
    psql learn-pairs
    learn-pairs=# SELECT * FROM atoms;
    learn-pairs=# SELECT COUNT(*) FROM atoms;
    learn-pairs=# SELECT * FROM valuations;
 ```
          The above shows that the database now contains word-counts for pair-wise linkages for the above sentences.
 If the above are empty, something is wrong.
 Go to back to step zero and try again.

-7) Halt the cogserver by killing the guile process.
+* **7)** Halt the cogserver by killing the guile process.
 In the next stage, it will be started in a different way, and having a running server here will interfere with things.
 Unless, of course, you are careful to juggle the config files.
 There's nothing wrong with running multiple servers at the same time: you just have to be careful to avoid clashes, and for that, you can to be careful with config-file settings.

-That's for the practice run.
+That's it for the practice run.
 If stuff is showing up in the database, then processing is proceeding as expected.

 The next step is to set up bulk test processing.
 There are three general
-stages: (I) collection of word-pair statistics (II) collection of disjunct statistics (III) clustering.
+stages: **(I)** collection of word-pair statistics **(II)** collection of disjunct statistics **(III)** clustering.
 These are described next.

-Note Bene: Please do NOT spend any time at all trying to figure out what is stored in the SQL tables.
+*Note Bene*: Please do NOT spend any time at all trying to figure out what is stored in the SQL tables.
 There are "no user-serviceable parts inside" and there is "risk of electrical shock".
 The SQL tables are a very twisted, distorted and awkward representation of the AtomSpace contents.
 Its kind-of like reading assembly code: you will not learn how the AtomSpace works by reading the SQL code.
-In fact, doing this will probably make you anti-learn, by planting incorrect ideas in your head.
-Don't look in there.
-You have been warned!
+In fact, doing this will probably make you anti-learn, by damaging your brain, and then planting incorrect ideas into it.
+Don't look in there. *You have been warned!*

 Bulk Pair Counting